openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

  higher are included on the Student Answer Distribution report that you can download during your course.

-You set the maximum attempts as an attribute of the ``problem`` element:
+You set the maximum attempts as an attribute of the ``problem`` element.

 .. code-block:: xml